Emul4nt/rESPonder32/README.md

   test_smb.py
   test_http.py
   test_hash_formatter.py

-esp32emu/                  POSIX emulator for the ESP32 Arduino core
 ```

 Each file under `src/` except `hash_formatter.h` and `output_layer.cpp` is a complete standalone sketch.
 Any of them can be flashed individually for isolated testing.